Skilled Migration Services

 - proof of identity:

 - bio-statistical page(s) of passport

 - change of name documents (marriage certificate, decree nisi, deed poll)

 - a passport-sized photograph taken in the last 6 months

 - graduation certificate, include commencement and completion dates

-- professional references that support your work as a paid nurse or midwife, if you require points recognition from the Department of Home Affairs.
+- professional references (58 Kb) that supports your work as a paid nurse or midwife.
+This is only a requirement if you require points recognition from the Department of Home Affairs.